-FWBC girls enrolled in the joint nurses training program pose in the lounge of the Lutheran Hospital School of Nursing college campus in studies in general education and Bible.
+This unique program, designed to meet an urgent need for professionally trained missionary candidates, is made possible through the cooperation of nearby Lutheran Hospital School of Nursing.
+Training is taken alternately at the two institutions.
+The first year is spent on the college campus in studies in general education and Bible.
 The next three years are spent at the Lutheran Hospital School of Nursing.
 During this time the student maintains associations with the college as time and prior obligations permit.
 At the end of this period the student is eligible to take the State examinations for registration.
 The fifth year is spent on the college campus again, with advanced studies in Bible and missions.